The Gauge Theory of Measurement-Based Quantum Computation

 \subsubsection{A logical Hilbert space of fluxes}

 The resource states for MBQC live in the $2^{2N}$-dimensional Hilbert space $\mathcal{H}_{S^{1}}$ of physical qubits.
 On the other hand, the twisted states span a four-dimensional Hilbert space

-whose kets represent flux sectors of the gauge theory.
-MBQC uses $\mathcal{H}_{\text{flux}}$ as a logical Hilbert space to perform quantum computations.
+whose kets represent flux sectors of the gauge theory. \bartek{Schematically, we have $\mathcal{H}_{\text{flux}} = \mathcal{H}_{S^1} / \textrm{(stabilizers)}$, as is usual in the quotient construction of gauge theory Hilbert spaces.} MBQC uses $\mathcal{H}_{\text{flux}}$ as a logical Hilbert space to perform quantum computations.
 In particular, MBQC makes use of the freedom to rotate the basis of twisted states \eqref{Vh} into \eqref{Vhp}.
 We can make the unitary rotation explicit by reading both \eqref{Vh} and \eqref{Vhp} in the $X$-basis, and then expanding:

 The linearity of the matrix product states then immediately implies:

 where $b(k,o)$ is the projective phase defined by $V_k V_o = b(k,o) V_{ko}$.

 We thus have two flux bases for $\mathcal{H}_{\text{flux}}$.
 On the one hand, we have a canonical set $|V_o\rangle$ to which the cluster state $\cluster$ belongs; these are resource states that an MBQC technician will hold in her lab.
 On the other hand, we have $\ket{U^{\dagger} V_{o}}$, defined so that a $U$-simulating MBQC protocol conducted on the initial state $\ket{U^{\dagger} V_{o}}$ would return a definite holonomy (deterministic computational output.)
 While the latter are not resource states, they are nevertheless essential in MBQC.